 Watch videos of teams that you aspire to be on, and visualize yourself being on that kind of team.
 Through positive affirmations you will be amazed at what can actually be achieved!

 Brush up on your individual flying skills in the tunnel and in the air.
 Never underestimate the power of one on one training and quality coaching, it will pay dividends.
 Once you are on a team you won’t be able to focus so much on your individual flying skills, so make the most of it now.

-There are many events run worldwide where all abilities are welcome and they are a great way to increase your experience and profile.
-My team Satori run 'the Satori Academy' throughout the year for individuals looking to improve their FS skills.
+There are many skills events run worldwide where all abilities are welcome and they are a great way to increase your experience and profile.
 These will be full of like-minded people wanting to progress, and you never know, you may form a team out of one of them.
-In the US, Airspeed run regular skills camps at Skydive Arizona, Eloy; the Golden Knights run skills camps at Paraclete wind tunnel; look around to see what's on offer and what you like the look of.
+In the US, Airspeed run regular skills camps at Skydive Arizona, Eloy; the Golden Knights ad SDC Rhythm run skills camps at Paraclete wind tunnel; look around to see what's on offer and what you like the look of.

 When teams look for members, not only are they looking at experience and ability, but they are also looking at the person’s personality, character and desire.
 These areas are most often more important than what is written in someone’s logbook.
 After all, it’s relatively easy to improve your flying skills, but more of a challenge to improve someone’s teamwork skills.
 So, don’t be put off if you still feel like a young flyer, it’s the person that you are on the ground that is just as important, if not more so.

 So, believe in yourself and know that you deserve to be on a team like anyone else and that you are going to do everything you can to make it happen.
 There are lots of opportunities out there, so let people know you want to be involved.
 Once you are on the team, enjoy the experience!